 “Methods of collection and preparation of the bulbs vary according to tradition, but most groups dug up the bulbs during or after flowering, between May and August, and steamed them in pits… Among the Vancouver Island Coast Salish, aboriginal harvesting and crop maintenance practices for camas can be termed semi-agricultural.
 Large areas around Victoria, such as the grasslands of Beacon Hill Park, and the small islands off the Saanich Peninsula, were frequented each year by the Saanich and Songhees peoples.
 They divided the camas beds into individually owned plots, passed from generation to generation.
 Each season, the families cleared their plots of stones, weeds and brush, often by controlled burning.
 Harvesting took several days, with entire families participating.
 The harvesters systemically lifted out the soil in small sections, removed the larger bulbs and replaced the sod.

 “Even in this century, families would collect four to five potato-sacks full at a time; most of these would be used for a communal feast upon returning to the villages.”

 There is a warning that all fur traders (& botanists) give when they talk about the camas — there exists a similar plant called the Death Camas.
 James Anderson describes this flower in the poisonous flower section of his above mentioned book:

-Every year, in May, I begin to post pictures of the Camas on various Facebook pages where the fur trade descendants gather, and we all tell our stores of Le Camas.
+Every year, in May, I post pictures of the Camas on various Facebook pages where the fur trade descendants gather, and we all tell our stories of Le Camas.
 I will do the same next spring.
 It is our tradition.